AI Use Cases/Law Firms

 The AI Solution

-Revenue Institute builds a native GenAI eDiscovery search layer that ingests document streams directly from Relativity, iManage, NetDocuments, and CompuLaw matter repositories, then applies multi-modal reasoning to privilege detection, relevance classification, and custodian mapping without requiring manual validation loops.
+Revenue Institute builds a native GenAI eDiscovery search layer that ingests document streams directly from Relativity, iManage, NetDocuments, and CompuLaw matter repositories, then applies AI reasoning to privilege detection, relevance classification, and custodian mapping without requiring manual validation loops.
 The system learns firm-specific billing rules from Elite 3E and Aderant, automatically flags eDiscovery spend against matter budgets in Clio, and surfaces privilege risks before documents reach production review.
 It integrates with docket management systems to understand case timelines, opposing counsel discovery requests, and court-ordered retention windows - context that generic tools ignore.

 Automated Workflow Execution